 She grew up in Vienna, Austria, her grandfather was an Architect there, and her home town’s rich history in architecture remains an important inspiration to her today.
-She has lived in New York City for close to eleven years.
+She has lived in New York City for thirteen years.

 Ruth completed her M.Arch at the Graduate School of Architecture Planning and Preservation at Columbia University.
 During grad school, her work focused on understanding and innovating consumption and waste cycles ingrained in our society.
 She worked on a housing solution in which both the growing of food and the composting of our waste is built into the mechanism of how the development functions, and later designed an indoor composting unit which was on track to get patented and installed throughout the student union building.

 Ruth's experience within architecture ranges from working on large cultural institutions abroad such as the City of Culture of Galicia for Eisenman Architect and the House of Music in Aalborg, Denmark for Coop Himmelblau; to small residential and restaurant projects in New York City for Richard Lewis Architect.
 Together with AAP Architekten she has worked on turning a 1950s single family house in Vienna into a Passive mixed-use building which requires hardly any heating and no cooling in a climate which has both very cold and very hot months.
 The experience fueled her desire to explore and implement a more energy and resource conscious approach to building.
 She is passionate about the space where beauty and functionality intersect, and strives to find that in all of her work.

 Bobby is a Principal of CO Adaptive and a licensed architect, registered in New York state and both LEED accredited and NCARB certified.
 Bobby is a Certified Passive House Designer as of 2016 and member of New York Passive House and the International Passive House Association.